Why is code quality important?

 Increasing readability and ease of editing

-Good code quality makes sure that codes are written in such a way that makes them highly readable.
+Good quality of code makes sure that codes are written in such a way that makes them highly readable.
 The use of comments, proper indentation, clear notations, and simplicity in the flow are some factors.
 Editing code is also a more comfortable job with high-quality code as they are easy to read and implement changes.
 Communication of code is more straightforward and hence also promotes inter-team learning.

 Making program sustainable

 Software is said to be sustainable when it can survive over time with minimal changes.
 An average software life is accounted to be around six years, but poor software quality does not last even half of this time duration.
 It’s because, with the constant development of operating programs and hardware, change in software escalates.
-It’s challenging and sometimes impossible to perform transformations on poor quality code.
+It’s challenging and sometimes impossible to perform transformations on the poor quality of code.

 Promotes easy transferability